bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

     inet 127.0.0.1 netmask 0xff000000
 ```

-`ifconfig` outputs the details of your machines network configuration.
+`ifconfig` outputs the details of your machine's network configuration.

 This can unlock enormous flexibility and power.